hoxfon/react-native-twilio-programmable-voice/README.md

 These are all the changes required:

-- remove all the GCM related code from your `AndroidManifest.xml` and add the following code to receive `FCM` notifications (I wasn't succesful in keeping react-native-fcm working at the same time.
+- remove all the GCM related code from your `AndroidManifest.xml` and add the following code to receive `FCM` notifications (I wasn't successful in keeping react-native-fcm working at the same time.
 If you know how please open an issue to share).

 ```xml
     .....